Cowboys From Hell

 Harry Potter: A Mother’s Love, The Boy Who Lived, Quidditch Prodigy, Friends Until the End (Ron and Hermione), Gryffindor!

 After using this in play, 5 qualities is simply way too much.
 Maybe it’s just my leniency or creativity on the player’s part, but I basically never saw white chips get used as white chips.
 Savage Worlds has more than enough ways for a character to define themselves as well as kick ass (as Qualities generally take the place of Edges/Advantages in most FATE games).
 But I like the idea of a character having a personally defined schtick, as it were.
-So I’m going to allow one ‘good’ Quality and one ‘bad’ Quality.
-You don’t have to use them, but if you do, you have to have one that is seemingly negative.
-Of course, sometimes things never turn out the way you think, so be creative.
+So I’m going to allow two ‘good’ Qualities and one ‘bad’ Quality.
+You don’t have to use them, but if you do, you have to make one that is seemingly negative.
+Of course, sometimes things never turn out the way you think, so be creative and you could find your flaw can sometimes be a boon.
 Something like ‘Hunted’ is bland; ‘The Cult of Worms’ Worst Enemy’ is much better.